opendocsg/slw-judgments-backfill/2013_SGHC_233/report.md

 2011, the form was deemed properly served and the offer was accepted.

 27     The issue in _Chia Kim Huay_ did not involve any purported withdrawal of the offer to settle by service of a “Notice of Withdrawal of Offer” in Form 34.
 The effect of such a “Notice of Withdrawal of Offer” therefore did not feature in so far as the real dispute between the parties was concerned.
 The High Court in _Chia Kim Huay_ , in making the statement relied upon by Mr Rasanathan, was only setting out the wider legal backdrop against which the issue stood.
-It did not form the _ratio decidendi_ of the case; it was not “expressly or impliedly treated by the Judge as a necessary step in reaching his conclusion” (see the description of the generally accepted understanding of _ratio decidendi_ in Rupert Cross, _Precedent in English Law_ (Clarendon Press, 3rd Ed, 1977) at p 76, cited by Michael Hwang JC in _Sheriffa Taibah bte Abdul Rahman v Lim Kim Som_ [1992] 1 SLR(R) 375 at [76] and _Indo Commercial Society (Pte) Ltd v Ebrahim and another_ [1992] 2 SLR(R) 667 at [14]).
+It did not form the _ratio decidendi_ of the case; it was not “expressly or impliedly treated by the Judge as a necessary step in reaching his conclusion” (see the description of the generally accepted understanding of _ratio decidendi_ in Rupert Cross, _Precedent in English Law_ (Clarendon Press, 3rd Ed, 1977) at p 76, cited by Michael Hwang JC in _Sheriffa Taibah bte Abdul Rahman v Lim Kim Som_ <span class="citation">[1992] 1 SLR(R) 375</span> at [76] and _Indo Commercial Society (Pte) Ltd v Ebrahim and another_ <span class="citation">[1992] 2 SLR(R) 667</span> at [14]).
 With respect, I decline to follow _Chia Kim Huay_ on its construction of O 22A, r 3(2) read with r 3(3) and Form 34.

-28     Mr Chia, on the other hand, relies on the Court of Appeal’s decision in _SBS Transit Ltd (formerly known as Singapore Bus Services Limited) v Koh Swee Ann_ [2004] 3 SLR(R) 365 (“ _SBS Transit_ ”).
+28     Mr Chia, on the other hand, relies on the Court of Appeal’s decision in _SBS Transit Ltd (formerly known as Singapore Bus Services Limited) v Koh Swee Ann_ <span class="citation">[2004] 3 SLR(R) 365</span> (“ _SBS Transit_ ”).
 The Court of Appeal observed (at [20]):

  If the Calderbank letter was an [offer to settle under O22A], then it could only be withdrawn by following the procedure in O 22A r 3, ie , by giving at least one day's prior notice of the intention to withdraw the offer and thereafter serving a notice of withdrawal in Form 38B. [emphasis added in bold italics and underlined bold italics]